mnjm/mnjm.github.io/content/posts/Joplin-Note-Taking-App-Sync-Setup-with-Cloud-S3/index.md

 	4. Access and secret keys to access your S3 bucket
 - Go to your S3 Object Storage provider, in my case, Oracle, and create an S3 bucket.
 Note down the bucket name/id.
 Alternatively, you can host your own [S3 Object Storage](https://min.io/)
 	- In Oracle, go to Object Storage and Create Bucket.
 - Some providers offer an S3 Object Storage URL directly from their portal.
-However, in my case, I had to manually obtain the bucketnamespace and region and fill them into the following URL:
+However, in my case, I had to manually obtain the bucket namespace and region and fill them into the following URL:
-	- I got my `<bucketnamespace>` from Tenancy details and `<region>` from accout details.
+	- I got my `<bucketnamespace>` from Tenancy details and `<region>` from account details.
 ```nginx
 https://<bucketnamespace>.compat.objectstorage.<region>.oraclecloud.com
 ```